aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/aspose-words-instead-of-npoi/_index.md

 ### Supported Operating Systems

-You can find the information on supported operating systems in the "Supported Operating Systems" section of the ["System Requirements"](/words/net/system-requirements/) article.
+You can find the information on supported operating systems in the "Supported Operating Systems" section of the [System Requirements](/words/net/system-requirements/) article.

 ### Supported Frameworks

-You can find the information on supported operating systems in the "Supported Frameworks, Specifications, and Implementations" section of the ["System Requirements"](/words/net/system-requirements/) article.
+You can find the information on supported operating systems in the "Supported Frameworks, Specifications, and Implementations" section of the [System Requirements](/words/net/system-requirements/) article.

 ## Download and Install the Latest Aspose.Words